learnk8s/learnk8s.io/src/terraformAks/content.md

 ## Cloning the cluster

-The beauty of Terraform is that you can use the same code to generate several cluster with a different name.
+The beauty of Terraform is that you can use the same code to generate several clusters with a different name.

 You can parametrise the name of your resources and create clusters that are exact copies.